While Flower, Sun, and Rain was ultimately published by Victor, averting a crisis, Grasshopper Manufacture was still stuck without a publisher.

 The overt connections to Suda’s earlier games that the earlier trailers hinted at had been dropped completely.
 Through the course of this presentation, Suda explained that, as killer7 was going to be Grasshopper’s international debut, he thought it preferable to structure the game’s scenario as a reboot or reinterpretation of the ideas presented in The Silver, in a way that would be digestible to foreign audience not necessarily acquainted with his previous work.
 In his interview for the Hand in killer7 handbook, he went through the trouble of mentioning that while some characters from those games do appear in killer7, those appearances should be considered as mere cameos, and that killer7 takes place in a different timeline than the rest of Grasshopper’s catalog.

-The game was built from the ground-up with English voice-overs, much like the Biohazard series: for this reason, the team employed translator Shinsaku Ohara, who had previously collaborated with Mikami on past Resident Evil titles and the rest of the Capcom Five.
+The game was built from the ground-up with English voice-overs, much like the BIOHAZARD series: for this reason, the team employed translator Shinsaku Ohara, who had previously collaborated with Mikami on past Resident Evil titles and the rest of the Capcom Five.
 He was tasked with localizing Suda’s Japanese scenario to produce a script for the American voice actors of the Soundeluxe Design Music Group, who’d be directed by industry veteran Kris Zimmerman, known for her work on the Metal Gear Solid series, who would also cameo in the game as one of the victims of the Heaven Smiles in the game’s first chapter.

 Despite that, however, killer7 still ended up being deeply rooted in the Kill the Past mythology which began with Moonlight Syndrome, both thematically and in the way its fictional world is structured.